 Would you bring that book to me when you’re through reading it? (to yourself)

-I’ll be happy to bring a salad with me to the party. (with you)
+I’ll be happy to bring a salad with me to the party. (with you, speaking to the host, who is not with you)

 Will you take this report to the meeting? (away from yourself)

-I’ll take the car to the shop to get the tires aligned. (away from yourself)
+I’ll take the car to the shop to get the tires aligned. (away from where you and the listener are)

-There’s a slightly tricky difference between two of the examples above: going to a party and going to the shop.
-At the party, you are staying in the area with the salad (generally around the food), so bring is the correct choice.
-At the shop, you will not be staying with the car (you’ll either leave or go to a waiting room), so take is correct.
-This difference is subtle, but it used to be natural for a native speaker and only difficult for a non-native speaker.
+The difference between some of these is subtle, but it used to be natural for a native speaker and only difficult for a non-native speaker.
 Now it seems difficult for all speakers because of the ubiquitous use of bring.
 Nearly everyone is losing the distinction and natural understanding of that distinction, so it is harder and harder to explain.

 Bring back take!